UK Classic Situation Comedies of The 1970s

-Over the years British television has entertained us with some great situation comedies.
-It has also at times embarrassed and bored us whilst we were left wondering just what was supposed to be funny about some particular scripts.
+Over the years British television has entertained with some great situation comedies but it has also at times embarrassed and bored leaving viewers wondering just what was supposed to be funny about certain scripts.

-On the whole though the great British Situation Comedy has left us with some fine programmes which are often still shown on a regular basis.
-So this hub will celebrate the Good, skip over the Bad and perhaps ignore the Ugly side of British Comedy.
+Overall however the great British Situation Comedy has left us with some fine series and many are often still shown on a regular basis.

 The Good Life